FerretDB/FerretDB/README.md

 changing the license to SSPL - making it unusable for many open source and early-stage commercial projects.

 Most MongoDB users do not require any advanced features offered by MongoDB;
-however, they need an easy-to-use open-source database solution.
+however, they need an easy-to-use open-source document database solution.
 Recognizing this, FerretDB is here to fill that gap.

 ## Scope and current state

-FerretDB will be compatible with MongoDB drivers and will strive to serve as a drop-in replacement for MongoDB 6.0+.
+FerretDB is compatible with MongoDB drivers and popular MongoDB tools.
+It functions as a drop-in replacement for MongoDB 6.0+ in many cases.

-FIXME
+Features are constantly being added to further increase compatibility and performance.

-Currently, the project is in its early stages and welcomes all contributors.
+We welcome all contributors.
 See our [public roadmap](https://github.com/orgs/FerretDB/projects/2/views/1), a list of [known differences with MongoDB](https://docs.ferretdb.io/diff/), and [contributing guidelines](CONTRIBUTING.md).